Jacob Jackson (soccer): Professional

 On January 18, 2022, Jackson was selected by the New England Revolution in the first round (24 overall) of the MLS SuperDraft.

 On February 15, 2022, Jackson signed with the Revs, keeping his college jersey number 98.

-Jackson has been on loan to the MLS Next Pro affiliate, New England Revolution II.
+Jackson was loaned to the Revolutions' MLS Next Pro affiliate, New England Revolution II for the 2022 season.
 Jackson won the Goalkeeper of the Month award in for May 2022.